What is a Ball Valve?

 Soft Seat Ball Valve Design

-- Thermoplastic or Elastomeric seats are inserted in a metallic holder (seat ring) to provide soft seating action in a ball valve
+Thermoplastic or Elastomeric seats are inserted in a metallic holder (seat ring) to provide soft seating action in a ball valve.
+The main features of a soft-seated ball valve are

 - It is generally accepted a leakage of ISO 5208 Rate A